niveklabs/tfwriter/aws/aws.md

     elb = null
     # emr - (optional) is a type of string
     emr = null
+    # emrcontainers - (optional) is a type of string
+    emrcontainers = null
     # es - (optional) is a type of string
     es = null
     # firehose - (optional) is a type of string